 Whether it be with a cashier, waiter or a friendly passerby, if your client struggles to communicate in public places, there are some approaches you can explore.
 Person-centred active support is a way of ensuring people living with a disability become involved in social communication whenever the opportunity arises.
 Providing person-centred active support is as easy as standing behind your client when they pay for items to make them feel at ease and in control.
 This way, you’re allowing their communication skills to flourish by promoting their independence.

 Practice social skill-building games

-Don’t have a board game handy?
-Games with minimal equipment can be just as good.
-A great way to build your client’s social skills is to initiate one-on-one games that focus on body language, emotions, and response.
+A great way to build your client’s social skills is to initiate one-on-one games focusing on body language, emotions, and response.
 Games like emotion charades, where participants take turns picking an emotion and acting it out or drawing it for the opponent to guess work brilliantly for young people living with a disability, as it draws out their creative and social strengths.
-Creative games like improvisational storytelling or even a topic game where participants go through the alphabet naming objects belonging to one topic such as animals or sports can allow your client to broaden their knowledge while building upon their one-on-one social skills.
+Creative games like improvisational storytelling or a topic game where participants go through the alphabet naming objects belonging to one topic such as animals or sports can allow your client to broaden their knowledge while building upon their one-on-one social skills.

 Accompany them to community events

 Feeling inspired to help your others build their social skills and get involved in their community?
-Visit Mable to see how easy it is to become an independent aged care or disability support worker.
+Visit Mable to become an independent aged care or disability support worker.